-- 1. Lack of efficient delivery to specific tissues and/or cell types due to physical barriers.
-Conventional naturally-occurring AAVs have not been designed or engineered to circumvent natural barriers to viral vector delivery, such as clearance by the liver or the inner-limiting membrane of the retina, and they are not targeted to specific tissues or cells.
-As a result, products using these vectors may require suboptimal delivery mechanisms (such as subretinal injection compared with intravitreal dosing) or high doses (such as with intravenous administration for the treatment of skeletal muscle diseases) to achieve therapeutic benefit. - 2.
-Lack of efficient transduction of specific target cell types.
-To yield therapeutic benefit, the vector must efficiently deliver its transgene from the cell surface into the target cell nucleus, resulting in subsequent therapeutic transgene expression within the cell.
-Conventional AAVs are not designed or engineered for efficient transduction of specific target cells.
-As a consequence, conventional vectors may be associated with inefficient transduction and transgene expression which would limit efficacy. - 3.
-Potential to cause toxicity due to inflammation.
-Conventional AAV vector based products have been associated with inflammation-related toxicities in some patients.
-Potential contributing factors may include the lack of specificity with current conventional AAV vectors, the high intravenous doses required for delivery to target tissues, and the ability of these AAVs to transduce immune cells.
-For example, intravenous gene therapy programs in patients with DMD have been associated with acute inflammation and transient kidney dysfunction. - 4.
-Neutralization by pre-existing antibodies.
-The human immune system has evolved to fight viruses, including conventional AAVs that are present in nature.
-Widespread exposure to these conventional AAVs has resulted in neutralizing antibodies in a large portion of the population (approximately 30% to 70% depending on the vector serotype and patient population); these antibodies can limit gene delivery and the addressable patient population with conventional vectors.
-In addition, redosing with the same vector is generally not feasible given the induction of neutralizing antibodies to the vector.
+- 1. Lack of effective delivery to desired target tissues and/or cell types due to physical barriers: Conventional AAV vectors have not been engineered to circumvent natural barriers to viral vector delivery by various routes of delivery, such as the inner-limiting membrane of the retina or clearance by the liver, and they are not targeted to specific tissues or cells.
+As a result, products using these vectors may require suboptimal delivery mechanisms, such as subretinal injection compared with intravitreal dosing, or high doses, such as with intravenous administration for the treatment of muscle diseases, to achieve therapeutic benefit.
+These strategies may result in toxicities and even patient deaths, as well as commercialization challenges. - 2.
+Lack of efficient transduction and transgene expression from target cells: To yield therapeutic benefit, the vector must efficiently deliver its transgene from the cell surface into the target cell nucleus, resulting in subsequent therapeutic transgene expression within the cell.
+Conventional AAV vectors are not engineered for efficient transduction of specific target cells.
+As a consequence, conventional AAV vectors may be associated with inefficient transduction and transgene expression which would limit efficacy. - 3.
+Potential to cause toxicity due to inflammation: Conventional AAV vectors have been associated with inflammation-related toxicities in some patients.
+Potential contributing factors may include the lack of specificity with current conventional AAV vectors, the high intravenous doses required for delivery to target tissues systemically, and the ability of these conventional AAV vectors to transduce immune cells.
+For example, intravenous gene therapy programs in patients with DMD using doses of 2E14-3E14 vg/kg have been associated with acute inflammation and transient kidney dysfunction resulting in intermittent clinical holds from the FDA.
+Another high dose intravenous gene therapy program utilizing a conventional AAV vector, for patients with X-linked myotubular myopathy, resulted in serious adverse events including three patient deaths. - 4.
+Neutralization by pre-existing antibodies: The human immune system has evolved to fight viruses, including conventional AAVs which are present in nature.
+Widespread exposure to these conventional AAVs has resulted in neutralizing antibodies in approximately 30% to 70% of the population depending on the vector serotype and patient population.
+These antibodies to conventional AAV vectors can limit gene therapy efficacy and the addressable patient population.
+In addition, re-dosing with the same conventional AAV vector is generally not feasible given the induction of neutralizing antibodies to the vector.